 The Master of Public Health degree prepares students to work in the interdisciplinary world of public health practice, where the focus is on population health rather than on individual disease states.
-The program is offered either face-to-face or online formats and students will attain a general MPH degree.
-Public Health includes five major disciplines (Social and Behavior Sciences, Epidemiology, Environmental & Occupational Health, Health policy & Management, and Biostatistics) and all students take core courses in the five disciplines.
+Students may choose from two majors (Social and Behavioral Sciences, or Epidemiology) or may choose a general MPH in which they can craft the degree to suit their interests.
+Public Health includes five major disciplines (Social and Behavior Sciences, Epidemiology, Environmental Health, Management and Policy, and Biostatistics) and all students take core courses in the five disciplines.
 Students choose either a research thesis or a practice-based culminating experience project.
 Faculty research is focused on disease prevention and health promotion, understanding the causes of disease in populations, and health policies that improve community health.
 Graduates will have opportunities to work in health care settings, not-for-profit organizations, and governmental health agencies.
 Some students may choose a career in public health research or academia.